ENCCS/julia-intro/content/syntax-intro.rst

 - Names of variables are in lower case.
 - Word separation can be indicated by underscores (`_`), but use of underscores is discouraged unless the name would be hard to read otherwise.
-- Names of Types and Modules begin with a capital letter and word separation is shown with upper camel case instead of underscores.
+- Names of Types and Modules begin with a capital letter and word separation is shown with upper camel case (aka PascalCase) instead of underscores.
 - Names of functions and macros are in lower case, without underscores.
 - Functions that write to their arguments have names that end in ``!``.
   These are sometimes called "mutating" or "in-place" functions